Graduate Film Music Composition

 Master of Fine Arts

-In your first year of the film music composition program, you will have weekly lessons with your faculty mentor, working on technical and compositional skills.
+In your first year of the graduate film music composition program, you will have weekly lessons with your faculty mentor, working on technical and compositional skills.
 In a film music composition seminar course, you will learn about the post-production process on a film, how to collaborate with a filmmaking crew, how to spot where music should be placed, including how it should function to serve the film’s story, and how to effectively use instrumentation, style, motives, and rhythm to score a film.

 The seminar format will allow you to present your work weekly to all of the students within the film music composition program, allowing you to get regular feedback and critique from your peers.
 You will take an electronic technology course in which state-of-the-art composition and recording software will be introduced to you and explored in depth, including the most popular digital audio workstations, notation programs, samplers and synthesizers, as well as orchestral sampling libraries for realistic mock-up creation, all according to the current trends of the film industry.

 In a film music analysis course, the styles and approaches of influential historical film composers will be introduced and explored.
 You will take two cinema studies courses, looking at the style and evolution of American and international films, and will take part in a series of screenings, workshops and seminars with prominent guest artists.
 An orchestration course will allow you to become familiar with each instrument of the orchestra, at the same time allowing you to hear your scores performed by live musicians from the School of Music.
 First year film music composition students will compose original scores for each of the third year Undergraduate film and animation productions, in close collaboration with each film’s director, producer, and editor.